How Does LendingTree Get Paid?

 Some banks and credit unions offer programs to help students finance vehicles.
 These college student auto loan programs — such as the college auto loans offered by Provident Credit Union — may come with flexible eligibility requirements, like low or no credit score requirements.

-Credit union auto loans, in particular, tend to come with some of the lowest interest rates available.
-According to the Credit Union National Association (CUNA), the median rate for a $40,000 car loan from a credit union with a six-year term is 10.27% for borrowers with poor credit On the other hand, the rate for that same type of loan at a bank could be as high as 17.21%.
+Credit union auto loans, in particular, tend to offer some of the lowest interest rates available. the average rate for a new car loan from a credit union with a 60-month term is 5.44%, according to the latest data from the National Credit Union Administration as of this writing.
+On the other hand, the rate for that same type of loan at a bank could be 7.41%.

 Dealerships with car loans for students